FleetCor Technologies (FLT) Q3 2017 Results - Earnings Call Transcript

 Yeah.
 We actually literally had a call, a review yesterday on this subject, and we barely have formalized it and they've already made some deals.
 It was a quite fun call for me to hear that our thesis has taken shape before we've even officially launched the thing.
 But the plan there is the initial focus is going to be that the Comdata virtual card going to Cambridge, and the reason is 100% of Cambridge clients have domestic AP.
 So, every single client is a target.

 So, what they've done is we've taken the Cambridge U.S. base, prioritized it, took, I don't know, 400 or 500 of what we think are the best targets in terms of verticals and stuff, and are in the process of dedicating four or five people from our virtual card business to buddy up with the Cambridge people that have those relationships and press ahead and see what kind of reception we get as we get introduced.
-So, that thing is formally literally just getting lift off today, but informally, they've already made some deals or a couple of deals in the legal vertical already where our people had gone in with the Cambridge legal account team and made a couple of sales.
+So, that thing is formally literally just getting liftoff today, but informally, they've already made some deals or a couple of deals in the legal vertical already where our people had gone in with the Cambridge legal account team and made a couple of sales.
 So, it's super early days but we're pretty optimistic about it.

 The other way, the reciprocal side, Jim, we're going to hold the horses on.
 There's less opportunity, obviously, going the other way because less of the Comdata base clients will have international payments to make, be a much smaller percent.